 The continuum of AT can range from no and low-tech solutions to high tech solutions.
-Lowtech AT is any tool that no power is required.
+Low-tech AT is any tool that no power is required.
 They are usually low-cost and easy to use.
 Examples of low-tech AT are highlighters, overlays, pencil grips, or positioning aids.
-Midtech AT is any simple technology that is operated by a power source (i.e., battery operated), and minimal maintenance is required to use.
+Mid-tech AT is any simple technology that is operated by a power source (i.e., battery operated), and minimal maintenance is required to use.
 Some examples of mid-tech are simple communication devices, switches, or dictionaries.
 Compared to low or mid-tech AT, high-tech AT are more complex to operate and relatively expensive.
-In order to use high-tech AT, generally, it is required training for the user and caregivers.

-Examples include computer and tablet, dynamic display AAC, Braille device, or eye-tracking system.
+In order to use hightech AT, generally, training is required for the user and caregivers.
+Examples include computers and tablets, dynamic display AAC, Braille devices, or eyetracking systems.
 In addition to the high-tech AT, innovative and emerging technology are also available as AT.
 Compared to high-tech AT, specially designed AT, innovative and emerging technologies are integrated accessible features and functions that are universally designed for anyone including people with disabilities.
 For example, virtual reality can be used for individuals with physical disabilities to travel virtually.

 The wide range of AT options is known as an AT continuum, which varies in price, operational requirements, or easiness of use.
 The continuum of AT provides extensive AT solutions from low-tech to high-tech depending on the individual's needs to accomplish the identified activities and tasks.
 It is noted that an individual may need more than one AT solution to complete a task.
 For example, a child with a communication disorder may use a high-tech AAC device to communicate in the classroom and at home.
-However, if this child is playing at the playground, the child may use a simple communication board instead of the high-tech AAC as the expansive AAC might be fragile to be broken.
+However, if this child is playing at the playground, the child may use a simple communication board instead of the high-tech AAC as the expensive AAC might be fragile to be broken.
 Depending on the individual's needs, the environment, and tasks, from low-tech to high-tech AT solutions should be considered.